Wildlife management model

 As Article 7 states: indefinite captivity without an ecological, educational, or scientific function is not an acceptable outcome.

-Minimum intervention principle
+Minimum handling principle

-When an individual cannot be reintegrated — due to physical, behavioral, or health reasons — it may join core reference groups for future releases, participate as a subject of non-invasive research, or take on a voluntary educational role while respecting its autonomy.
+When an individual cannot be reintegrated — due to physical, behavioral, or health reasons — it may join nucleus reference groups for future releases, participate as a subject of non-invasive research, or take on a voluntary educational role while respecting its autonomy.

 Territorial coordination